 BK: In what you name “auditing culture”, it’s deemed more important to look the part than to be the part.
 Substance is secondary to appearance.
 What alternative modes of communication exist that remove an emphasis on image?

-This story features in the new edition of Chronic Books, the supplement to the Chronic.
+This story features in Chronic Books, the supplement to the Chronic – New Cartographies (March 2015).
 Through dispatches, features, interviews and reviews, we explore the reach of public relations and petrodollars.

 To purchase in print or as a PDF head to our online shop.
-Copies coming to your nearest dealer now-now.
-Access to the whole issue and Chronic online archives is available for $28 for one year or $7 for a month.
+Or check with your nearest dealer.